 Each visa subclass is subject to a series of prescribed requirements which must be satisfied to qualify for visa grant.
 Potential applicants are often surprised at the level of detail and evidence that is required as part of this process, one example being those applying for the partner visa class.
 To be eligible for grant of a partner visa, a key requirement relates to your relationship, and whether it meets the relevant definition of a ‘spouse’ or ‘de facto partner’ for visa purposes (these terms are specifically defined in the legislative provisions).
 If you do not thoroughly address each aspect of the relevant definition as it applies to your personal situation, and provide detailed supporting evidence, your application can be refused.
 In addition, de facto relationships, for example, are subject to additional requirements for grant of a partner visa, which are not relevant to married couples.

 You also need to ensure that you apply for the correct visa subclass.
-If you are considering applying for a partner visa, there are currently 3 options for you to select from, namely, an onshore partner visa, which consists of a combined subclass 820/801 (being a temporary and permanent visa application).
+If you are considering applying for a partner visa, there are currently three options for you to select from, namely, an onshore partner visa, which consists of a combined subclass 820/801 (being a temporary and permanent visa application).
 The equivalent offshore option is the subclass 309/100 visa subclass.
 And there is a prospective marriage subclass 300 visa option also available.
 Selecting the right visa is essential to a successful application result.

-How can you lessen the chance of a refusal of a partner visa?
-By being aware of the types of issues that the Department pays particular attention to, and which can increase the risk of greater scrutiny of your application, and potentially a refusal.
+How can you lessen the chance of a visa refusal appeal Australia of a partner visa?
+By being aware of the types of issues that the Department pays particular attention to, and which can increase the risk of greater scrutiny of your application, and potentially a visa refusal appeal.
 Knowing this information up-front will allow you to better prepare your application and address these potential issues so that you avoid complications arising in the first place.
 Being aware of the most common refusal reasons for partner visas will enable you to anticipate potential problems that can arise which may affect your own application, by addressing them head-on rather than waiting for the Department to follow-up these issues up with you or, in the worst case scenario, automatically refusing your application.

 Further complicating the process, the rules are getting tougher, especially for partner visas, with major changes recently announced expected to be enacted into law at any time.
 Migration law is an area which undergoes frequent changes, with new developments often announced by the Government.
 Keeping up-to-date with this information is crucial to a successful application result.
 To demonstrate how critical this is, being aware of these anticipated changes to the provisions allows you to plan and proceed with your own application accordingly.
 This may involve applying for the visa as soon as possible, or otherwise adjusting your visa application plans.